In Bed with Victoria: Release

-The film had its world premiere opening the Semaine de la Critique at the Cannes Film Festival on 12 May 2016.
+The film had its world premiere opening the Critics' Week section at the Cannes Film Festival on 12 May 2016.
 It was released in France on 14 September 2016.

 Reception

 Box office

-In Bed with Victoria grossed $0 in North America and $5 million worldwide, against a production budget of $4 million.
+In Bed with Victoria grossed $5 million worldwide, against a production budget of $4 million.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 82% based on 11 reviews with an average rating of 6.2/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 83% based on 12 reviews with an average rating of 6.2/10.
 On Metacritic, it holds a weighted average score of 58 out of 100, based on 5 critics, indicating "mixed or average reviews".